C.J. Abrams Player Props: Nationals vs. Twins

-The Washington Nationals and C.J.
-Abrams, who went 1-for-3 with a double last time in action, take on Pablo Lopez and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+The Washington Nationals, including C.J.
+Abrams (batting .200 in his past 10 games, with two doubles, a home run, two walks and five RBI), battle starter Bailey Ober and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Twins.
+In his most recent game, he collected three RBI (going 1-for-5 with a home run) against the Twins.

 C.J.
 Abrams Game Info & Props vs. the Twins